 Robert Owen (1771-1858), social and educational reformer, remains a controversial and enigmatic figure.
 Having profited enormously from enterprise in the early Industrial Revolution he set about trying to remedy its excesses through environmental, educational, factory and poor law reform.
 Synthesizing reformist ideas from the Age of Enlightenment and drawing on his own experience as an industrialist he constructed A New View of Society (1816), a rallying call for widespread social change, with education at its core.
 New Lanark, the test-bed for his ideas, became internationally famous.

 Robert Owen moved on to the world stage, using New Lanark, however inappropriate, as a model for his Village Scheme, where rather than profit mutual co-operation would be the prevailing ethos.
 Owen later translated his ideas to the United States, attempting to establish a Community of Equality at New Harmony (1824-28) in Indiana.
-This was followed by a fantastic and abortive scheme to colonise part of the new Mexican republic on communitarian principles.
+This was followed by a fantastic and abortive scheme to colonize part of the new Mexican republic on communitarian principles.

 Robert Owen returned to Britain, continuing his propaganda campaign, by promoting labour exchanges, consumer co-operatives, trade unions and other Owenite organisations.
 By the 1830s the man had become a movement headed by Owen as Social Father.
 Always education, for what Robert Owen was by then calling the New Moral World, was central to his thinking.